Skip to main content

 3 mentions Positive Neutral Negative

-The game's stability has been a mixed bag; while the developer is proactive in addressing reported glitches, players frequently encounter bugs that affect gameplay, such as erratic targeting and unbalanced combat mechanics.
-If these issues remain unresolved, concerns about the game's long-term viability are prevalent among users.
+The game's stability is a mixed bag; while the developer is proactive in addressing reported glitches, players frequently encounter bugs that affect gameplay, such as erratic targeting and unbalanced combat mechanics.
+If these issues remain unresolved, concerns about the game's long-term viability are prevalent.

 • “It is buggy; you will lock on to something, then it will lock on to someone much farther away.”

-• “In my experience, everything is either unbalanced or sluggish/buggy (like hitboxes, or can't hit stuff when on the hill, etc.).
+• “In reactions, everything is either unbalanced or sluggish/buggy (like hitboxes, or can't hit stuff when on the hill, etc.).
 If combat is left as it is, then this game has no future.”

 • humor